-Windrowing a pulse crop, including lentil can provide a number of benefits:
+Swathing a pulse crop, including lentil, can provide a number of benefits:

-- Uniform maturity of the crop in paddocks; - Problems caused by late maturing weeds are avoided.
-These include delayed harvest which increases the risk of staining caused by the weather and disease, and storage problems from green weed contamination; - Can advance the harvest date when done as soon as the crop is mature, avoiding clashes with other crops, such as cereals; - Weed seed is moved into a windrow that can be burnt after harvest; - Lower pods are harvested rather than being left behind, due to the lower cutting height possible with a windrower; - Excessively tall crops can be better handled at harvest.
+- Uniform maturity of the crop. - Problems caused by late maturing weeds are avoided.
+These include delayed harvest which increases the risk of staining caused by the weather and disease, and storage problems from green weed contamination. - Can advance the harvest date when done as soon as the crop is mature, avoiding clashes with other crops, such as cereals. - Weed seed is moved into a swath before shedding occurs and can be burnt after harvest. - Lower pods are harvested rather than being left behind, due to the lower cutting height possible with a swather. - Excessively tall crops can be better handled at harvest.
 When direct harvesting tall crops the reel can be in the way: pushing plants forward and causing problems with feeding material into the harvester and losses on the cutter bar.
 Direct harvesting very tall and lodged crops is also very slow.
-Windrowing can dramatically increase harvester efficiency; - Windrowing reduces damage to harvesters.
+Swathing can dramatically increase harvester efficiency. - Swathing reduces damage to harvesters.
 Harvesters working in 'rougher' country can damage knife fingers and sections, retractable fingers and other components on sticks and stones.
-Pick-up fronts leave most of these 'undesirables' on the ground; and - Harvest speed may be increased, particularly if a light crop is made into paired windrows; therefore, increasing the width covered by the harvester pass.4
+Pick-up fronts leave most of these 'undesirables' on the ground. - Harvest speed may be increased, particularly if a light crop is made into paired swaths; therefore, increasing the width covered by the harvester pass.

-In Canada, windrowing of lentil is prevalent.
+In Canada, swathing of lentil is used as much as direct harvesting.
 A key reason is that growers believe the lentil maintains its grain colour with this practice.
-Improved colour is a key parameter that assists growers in achieving a higher quality grade.
+Improved colour is a key parameter that assists growers in achieving greater quality.